Understanding the Devastating Symptoms of Sarcopenia in Seniors……

 In short, sarcopenia is the loss of muscle mass with aging and it happens to virtually everyone……unless you do something about it.

-Literally it means flesh loss – from the Greek ‘sarx’ or flesh and ‘penia’ or loss.
-As against bone loss from osteoperosis which seems to get much more publicity, sarcopenia poses very similar risks for people as they age as it also causes loss of independence.
+Literally, it means flesh loss – from the Greek ‘sarx’ or flesh and ‘penia’ or loss.
+As against bone loss from osteoporosis which seems to get much more publicity, sarcopenia poses very similar risks for people as they age as it also causes loss of independence.

 Not something that is going to help you enjoy independence in your retirement years.

 But fortunately, you can do something about it.